 At most vet clinics, surgical sterilization involves removal of the uterus and ovaries for females in a procedure called an ovariohysterectomy, and the removal of the testes for males in a procedure called an orchidectomy.
 More commonly, the procedures are known as a 'spey' for females, and a 'castrate' for males.

 A common misconception is that during a castrate, the vet will remove the scrotum and the testes together.
 This doesn't occur.
 Unless your dog is particularly mature, or has a problem with his scrotal skin, there is no point removing the scrotal skin as this causes unnecessary tissue damage and creates a much longer healing time.
-Instead, your vet will make a small nick in the skin in front of the scrotum, (or on the scrotum skin in the case of cats) gently squeeze the teste through the small hole, and remove them efficiently and swiftly.
+Instead, your vet will make a small nick in the skin in front of the scrotum, gently squeeze the teste through the small hole, and remove them efficiently and swiftly.
 For the most part, desexing a male is relatively quick, minimally invasive, and not very painful.

 For females, the procedure is longer and a little more serious as it involves going into the abdominal cavity.
 A common misconception is that the smaller the incision line, the better the procedure.
 This is true to some extent - more experienced surgeons tend to use smaller incision lines than recent graduates - however, a larger incision line can be good as it means the surgeon has much better visibility, and can control any potential problems a lot quicker.
 Many experienced vets make a point to make a larger incision line as a precaution in case anything goes wrong.

-This topic could be discussed for hours and hours, so to save time we'll just list the pros and cons.
+This topic could be discussed for hours and hours, so to save time we'll just list the pros and cons of desexing.